 Where I’ve been

 The responsible part of me was dying to get to a country with better WiFi, the other part of me was longing to see more of this beautiful island nation.
-The Philippines are an absolute paradise and I was dying to see more.
+The Philippines are an absolute paradise and I wanted to see so many more places there than I had time for.
 When I boarded my plane to Bangkok, I didn’t say ‘Goodbye’ to the Philippines, I said ‘See you soon’, and I mean it.
 (Next time I make sure I don’t have any urgent deadlines though).

 Arriving in Bangkok felt like coming home, and even though I still don’t love the city, I can appreciate it for the many good food options and some big city amenities.
 Hopping around islands for nearly a month was fabulous, but in my heart I am a city girl, and I couldn’t wait to indulge in some yummy Thai food (the Philippines are not very vegetarian-friendly) and good coffee (which is surprisingly hard to come by in most places in the Philippines, but then again I was hanging out on tropical islands most of the time where people don’t really care about their caffeine fix.
 Manila of course has great coffee), go see a movie and shop for some gadgets at MBK.